EventStore/documentation/docs/cloud/dedicated-infrastructure/ops/README.md

 ## Viewing clusters

 When you create a cluster, from the Clusters view, you will see a list of all your currently provisioned clusters, as well as any clusters that have been deleted within the last 24 hours.
-For each cluster, you will see the cluster name, type (public or private), cluster ID, provider, region, type, KurrentDB version, status, and date of creation, as well as a set of icons for performing common actions, and a menu with additional actions.
+For each cluster, you will see the cluster name, type (shared, public or private), cluster ID, provider, region, type, KurrentDB version, status, and date of creation, as well as a set of icons for performing common actions, and a menu with additional actions.

 ![Clusters list](./images/clusters-list.png)